Thirty years of Australian housing: a PCA-ARIMAX econometric study

 This paper is the work of Dr Willem Sijp at Neoval Pty Ltd and the University of Technology Sydney.
 I contributed as a research assistant in the following ways:

-- Data processing and preparation of the underlying house price dataset
+• Data and preparation: Processed and prepared the underlying house price dataset used throughout the analysis.